 You may eat some bugs

 Most fresh food is grown outdoors, so all the elements of nature can come into contact with your food before you do.
 “Often produce contains tiny insects or slugs which should be cleaned off before eating as they may taste bad,” says Elizabeth Girouard, certified holistic health coach and founder of Zing Meals, a gourmet meals business.
 “Generally, your stomach acid will handle them, but it may change the flavor of what you are eating.”
-This genius storage hack will help you safely keep all fruits and vegetables you buy.

 You can remove some herbicides and pesticides